minavarlii/scribbly/README.md

 - Adjustable brush size
 - Erase mode
 - Stroke-based undo and redo
 - Hover-activated UI controls to reduce accidental input

+## Testing & Quality Assurance

+The project includes unit tests for deterministic core components such as stroke history handling and internal state management.

+Due to the real-time and camera-dependent nature of hand tracking, testing focuses on logic that can be validated reliably without hardware input.

+Tests are written using pytest and are designed to:
+- validate correct stroke recording and undo/redo behavior
+- ensure predictable state transitions
+- reduce the risk of regressions in core drawing functionality

 ## Requirements